elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 <CloseAllAnswers />

-### Explain, the new Function constructor syntax in JavaScript?
+### Explain the new Function constructor syntax in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Function constructor creates a new Function object.
-Calling the constructor directly can create functions dynamically but suffers from security and similar (but far less significant) performance issues to eval.
-However, unlike eval, the Function constructor creates functions which execute in the global scope only.
-One thing that should be noted, is that the new Function syntax does not require a function body to work.
-The major difference from other ways to build a function is that the function is created literally from a string, that is passed at run time.
-In fact, we can receive a string from an external source and use it in a function constructor.
-It is used in specific cases, like when we receive code from a server, or to dynamically compile a function from a template, in complex web-applications.
+  <div><strong>Interview Response:</strong> A new Function object gets created using the Function constructor.
+Calling the constructor can directly build functions dynamically, but it has similar security and performance drawbacks (though significantly less severe) than eval.
+In contrast to eval, the Function constructor builds functions that only execute in the global scope.
+We should note that the new Function syntax does not require a function body to function.
+The main distinction between this method and others is that the function gets physically built from a string given at run-time.
+We can get a string externally and utilize it in a function constructor.
+In complicated web applications, it gets employed in particular instances, such as when we receive code from a server or dynamically assemble a function from a template.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />